Anxiety and Agape Love

 • Get spiritual counseling that deals with identity issues, your true self in Christ, and the true nature of God in agape love.
 This type of counseling assists in healing emotional wounds from the past and moving beyond false beliefs and false identities.
 Spiritual counseling ultimately impacts the body’s well-being too.
 Abiding in Agape Ministries offers this spiritual counseling.
 Simply contact us to request more Info.

 • Use mindfulness techniques to stay in the moment: breathing exercises, meditation, silence, contemplation and journaling are all helpful.
 I’ve found these to be effective in my struggle with anxiety as well as In my spiritual journey.
-I’ll review each of these techniques in part two of this series.
+More on these in part 2 and part 3 of this series.

 • A healthy diet, especially one high in vegetables, fruits, nuts and healthy proteins (such as fish and eggs), is vital.